diogoveirospro/lei-24-s2-1dg-g072/docs/sprintA/us008/01.requirements-engineering/Readme.md

 >
 > **Answer:** No; the Maintenance/Check-up Frequency (in km) is registered in US06.

+> **Question:** What are the requests/ input data to list the vehicles needing the check-up?
+>
+> **Answer:** The list must contain all vehicles that have already exceeded the number of km required for the inspection or those that are close to it.
+>
+> For example:
+>
+> a vehicle that made the checkup at 23500 and has a checkup frequency of 10000km.
+>
+> a) If it currently has 33600 (exceeded) or
+>
+> b) 33480 (there is a difference minor than 5% of the number of kms of the checkup frequency).

+> **Question:** Type of vehicle, Current Km and Maintenance/Check-up Frequency (in Kms) are sufficient?
+>
+> **Answer:** Current Km and Maintenance/Check-up Frequency (in Kms) are sufficient, yes;

+> **Question:** Are there acceptance criteria when asking for the list?
+>
+> **Answer:** The list must clearly identify the vehicles through: plate number, brand, model and the that justified the checkup need.

+> **Question:** "The list must clearly identify the vehicles through: plate number, brand, model and the [?] that justified the checkup need."
+>
+> Did you mean the reason for the check-up need?
+>
+> **Answer:** [?]
+DATA
+>
+> current kms, frequency, last checkup kms, next checkup (optimal) kms

 ### 1.3.
 Acceptance Criteria

 * **AC1:** There must be at least one vehicle that is listed to do a check-up.
+* **AC2:** The list must clearly identify the vehicles through: plate number, brand, model and the that justified the checkup need.

 ### 1.4.
 Found out Dependencies